DannyDainton/All-Things-Postman/Examples/06_getSingleBooking.md

 _.random(1,10)
 ```

 To show you what's going on with this `_.random()` feature, I've logged out the created value, in the Postman Console.
 As you can see, the numbers returned are all between `1` and `10`.
-The numbers that you pass the `_.random` function are the lower and upper ranges so this can be used to created any range that you need.
+The numbers that you pass the `_.random` function are the lower and upper ranges so this could be used to create any range that you need.
 A really handy feature!! :)

 ![Console Log Random Number](https://github.com/DannyDainton/All-Things-Postman/blob/master/Public/images/06_getSingleBooking/Console_Log_Random_Number.PNG)